KKUPC/MultiOmics2024/README.md

 ---

-# How to contribute to this repository (Using Git commands)
+# How to contribute to this repository via Git commands
 Collaborating on GitHub involves working with others on a shared project.
 Here's a general guide on how to collaborate using GitHub:

 1. **Create a GitHub Account:**